 The Depositary will send to you anything else we distribute on deposited securities by any means it thinks is legal, fair and practical.
-If it cannot make the distribution in that way, the Depositary has a choice.
-It may decide to sell what we distributed and distribute the net proceeds, in the same way as it does with cash.
-Or, it may decide to hold what we distributed, in which cash ADSs will also represent the newly distributed property.
+If it cannot make the distribution in that way, the Depositary may decide to sell what we distributed and distribute the net proceeds, in the same way as it does with cash, or it may decide to hold what we distributed, in which case ADSs will also represent the newly distributed property.
 However, the Depositary is not required to distribute any securities (other than ADSs) to you unless it receives satisfactory evidence from us that it is legal to make that distribution.